willbarton/observation-charts/README.md

    utility to make reading and exporting from those databases to a custom JSON format and GeoJSON relatively straight-forward.
 This package is intended to be used to format data for...
 2. JavaScript package `observation-chart`.
-This package includes (right now) a jQuery plugin which draws an SVG star chart based on a given configuration (either a particular region of the sky or the whole sky for a given location and time).
+This package includes  which draws an SVG star chart based on a given configuration (either a particular region of the sky or the whole sky for a given location and time).
 See [`charts/index.html`](chart/index.html) for more specific information.